tekhnus/misc/_etc/linker-research/RESULTS.md

 - the binary info contains only library basename without path, regardless of how -L is specified
 - ld doesn't search in the current directory
+- relative -rpath will be relative to the current directory
+- magic '$ORIGIN/...' -rpath will be relative to the directory of the binary

 on Mac:
 - apparantly no rpath is added by nix wrapper by default